velsa/notion-ts-client/README.md

 A config file will be generated for all the databases you added to your integration.
 Generated configuration reflects your database and its properties.
 You can read about the structure of Notion databases and the available property types <a href="https://developers.notion.com/docs/working-with-databases#structure" target="_blank">in the Notion docs</a>

-Here is an example of a config file:
+Here is an example of a generated config file:

 ```ts
 // notion-ts-client.config.json